Your creative future starts here:

-“These two short courses have equipped me with very good and basic tools in fashion and textiles.
+“This course has equipped me with very good and basic tools in fashion and textiles.
 It also helped me to focus on who I am, and what it is that I really want to do what is special about me?
 And then further, most importantly, I think the opportunity to find special and very close mentors, like this is extremely beneficial in your creative process of every day,” she said.

 Gina is currently in her second year at CSM.
 During the pandemic, Gina relocated to Zurich, her hometown, far from slowing her down, it gave her the time to start her own sustainable fashion business.

 “GINA GRNW is a brand and social business.
 It presents itself as an alternative platform with a strong zero waste and upcycling DNA, challenging the destructive mainstream world of fashion,” she explained.

 GINA GRNW does things differently.
 The unique studio pieces are entirely made out of upcycled acrylic glass, which gets locally sourced as offcuts from plexiglass factories.

-Taking Fashion Folio and Textile Folio, helped Gina find her creative identity and gain all the skills needed to progress onto her BA of choice.
+Taking Fashion Folio, helped Gina find her creative identity and gain all the skills needed to progress onto her BA of choice.

 Sarnya Umanshaka attended Fashion Folio and progressed onto BA Fashion Design Womenswear.